 Next, we systematically tested the response of the columnar model to perturbational excitatory inputs to every cell type and layer in the column, for both the spontaneous (Fig. 1B) and stimulus-evoked (Fig. 1C) conditions.
 Perturbative input targeted to specific cell types allowed us to explore the role of each layer- and type-specific cell in the overall columnar dynamics, as previously done for simpler neural circuits31.
 This will allow us to understand weather the responses to perturbations are dependent on the initial state of the cortical column.
-To quantify the effects of input perturbations in our network, we defined the response matrix as an array RXY describing the activity change of population X as a result of the perturbative input to population Y. Fig. 2 shows response matrices for spontaneous and feedforward-driven conditions (Fig. 2A and 2B) and their differences (Fig. 2C).
-We first put the network in a 'state’, for example spontaneous condition or feedforward condition (i.e. input to layer 4 pyramidal cells) and then we inject input to one cell group at a time; we then observe the effects on the other neuron groups to build the matrix.
+To quantify the effects of input perturbations in our network, we defined the response matrix as an array RXY describing the activity change of population X as a result of the perturbative input to population Y. Fig. 3 shows response matrices for spontaneous and feedforward-driven conditions (Fig. 3A and 3B) and their differences (Fig. 3C).
+We first put the network in a 'state’, for example spontaneous condition or feedforward condition (i.e. input to a subset of layer 4 pyramidal and PV cells) and then we inject input to one cell group at a time; we then observe the effects on the other neuron groups to build the matrix.
 Details on how the matrix is computed are provided in the Methods section.
 We will refer to this process of perturbing one cell group at a time and observing the effect on the others as ‘perturbation analysis’.
 Overall, effects on any given population are difficult to predict a priori, highlighting the importance of computational tests to guide intuition31,32.
-For example, when we perturbed layer 2/3 pyramidal neurons in the spontaneous state, we observed a substantial increase in layer 5 PV activity (Fig. 2A), even though according to the connectivity data and canonical microcircuit principles1,23, the strongest anatomical projection from layer 2/3 to layer 5 was between their pyramidal neurons.
+For example, when we perturbed layer 2/3 pyramidal neurons in the spontaneous state, we observed a substantial increase in layer 6 PV activity (Fig. 3A), even though according to the connectivity data and canonical microcircuit principles1,23, the strongest anatomical projection from layer 2/3 to layer 5 was between their pyramidal neurons.